laravel-notification-channels/pushover/README.md

 ```

 ### Available Message methods
 Please note that only the message content is mandatory, all other methods are optional.
-The message content can be set via `content('')` or via the constructor `new Message('')`.
+The message content can be set via `content('')`, via the create method `PushoverMessage::create('')` or via the constructor `new PushoverMessage('')`.

 - `content($message)`: Accepts a string value for the message text.
 - `title($title)`: Accepts a string value for the message title.